charles-lunarg/vk-bootstrap/README.md

-# vk-bootstrap
+# `vk-bootstrap`

-A utility library meant to jump start developing a Vulkan Application
+A utility library that jump starts initialization of Vulkan

 This library simplifies the tedious process of: